Atelier Expérimental, Clans, France, September 2020

 This is one reason for my choice of macro footage - to abstract the device and concentrate on the movement, the choreography of various parts, and the way the device has been adapted to generate further sounds.

-Having worked on the piece further in this way, I feel it needs recomposing and in different ways for both live performance and possible future publishing...
+In conclusion, having continued to work on the piece further in Marseille, I feel it needs recomposing and in different ways for both live performance and possible future publishing...